menu

 In Bonsall, however, the average commute to work is quite long.
 On average, people spend 32.70 minutes each day getting to work, which is significantly higher than the national average.

-Bonsall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Bonsall doesn't have a public transportation system that people use for their commute.

 Demographics